sharax/crowds/data/tasks/Celestial_bodies/README.txt

 TASK:	Estimating the age of Celestial bodies

 DESCRIPTION: We will now ask you a series of questions.
-For each question, we will show you an image of a celestial body and you will have to guess the its age (in years).
+For each question, we will show you an image of a celestial body and you will have to guess its age (in years).

 Input Type: Image of a Celestial body.